Trump wanted to fire Mueller in June but backed down

 White House Counsel Don McGahn refused to ask the Justice Department to fire Mueller, and threatened to quit instead.
 He told senior White House officials that dismissing Mueller would have disastrous effects on Trump's presidency, the source confirmed to NBC News.

-Trump has called the investigation into potential collusion between Trump campaign and Russia a "hoax" and "witch hunt."
-Trump has denied any collusion took place.
+Trump has called the investigation into potential collusion between his campaign and Russia a "hoax" and "witch hunt," repeatedly denying any collusion took place.

+Asked about the report that he tried to fire Mueller, Trump told reporters at the Davos summit on Friday morning that it was "fake news."

+“Fake news folks, fake news.
+Typical New York Times fake stories," the president said.

-Democratic Sen. Mark Warner, D-Virginia, who is vice chairman of the Senate Intelligence Committee, said in a statement after The Times report that firing the special counsel "is a red line that the President cannot cross."
+Sen. Mark Warner, D-Va., who is vice chairman of the Senate Intelligence Committee, said in a statement after the Times report that firing the special counsel "is a red line that the President cannot cross."

 "Any attempt to remove the Special Counsel, pardon key witnesses, or otherwise interfere in the investigation, would be a gross abuse of power, and all members of Congress, from both parties, have a responsibility to our Constitution and to our country to make that clear immediately," Warner said in the statement.